About The Great Island Foundation

 Our Story

 The Great Island Foundation was incorporated in 2022 by a group of Old Lyme natives who share a deep, lifelong connection to this landscape.
 We grew up fishing these creeks, sailing these channels, and walking these marshes.
-We have all seen islands disappear, shorelines recede, and populations fall.
-We started the Foundation because we need to preserve this land that has shaped us so much.
+Over the years, we watched the water grow cloudier, the eelgrass thin out, and the shellfish beds decline.
+We started the Foundation because we believe the people who know a place best are the ones who should help take care of it.

 We are a 501(c)(3) nonprofit with no paid staff.
-Our board and team members bring backgrounds in engineering, law, medicine, ecology, business, diplomacy, education, and journalism — but what connects us is that we all call the mouth of the Connecticut River home.
+Our board and team members bring backgrounds in engineering, law, medicine, ecology, business, diplomacy, education, and journalism.
+What connects us is that we all call the mouth of the Connecticut River home.

 What We Do